| | |

 • Underwatering → stunted growth.

-🛠 Essential Tools & Equipment
+🛠 Essential Tools for Beginners

-Basic Gardening Tools (Must-Have)
+Basic Gardening Tools

 Trowel – For digging and transplanting.